 - Not integrated into 3rd party forms, ChMS, or CMS platforms.

 - Less features than true email marketing platforms.

 Faithlife is a full-featured and complete church platform that consists of dozens of different services and apps all integrated into one web based system.

-Faithlife does allow you to connect your custom email domain to their messaging system, however, it requires contacting their support team to do so, which is unfortunate, in my opinion.
-However, once setup, you can send emails to you congregation and others.
+Faithlife does allow you to connect your custom email domain to their messaging system, however, it requires contacting their support team to do so, which is unfortunate.
+Once setup, you can send emails to your congregation and others.

-Something to be aware of is there does not appear to be a method for people to subscribe and unsubscribe from an email list.
-This can put your organization at risk for being out of compliance with the CAN-SPAM Act.
+Be aware that Faithlife’s email setup does not contain a method for people to subscribe and unsubscribe from the email list.
+This will put your organization out of compliance with the CAN-SPAM Act.
 You’ll want to be careful, as you do not want your domain to get blacklisted.

 - Built for churches and ministries.